paulzanbaka/autokit/README.md

 This is code for Automation Portal that executes jobs by Systems Center Orchestrator This can be hooked to perform automation/recovery actions from custom monitoring  scripts and Systems Center Operations Mamager
-The powershell scrripts are for monitors and automated actions required by
+The powershell scrripts are for monitors and automated actions required by alerts.
+Finally the product can hook to AD and SCCM and pull patch schedules and force SCCM actions.

 enjoy